Confinement Diet Then vs Now | Are You Up To Date?

 Then: Only Eat Liver & Meat, Do Not Eat Fruits & Veggies

 Here’s another practice based on the belief that the mother’s body is in a very cold state after childbirth, and there is a constant need to eat “heating” foods such as liver and meat and avoid “cold” food such as fruits and vegetables all together.

 Now: Eating A Well-Balanced Diet Can Speed Up Recovery

-It is important to have a well-balanced diet rather than relying on specific food to replenish the body and speed up recovery.
+It is important for your confinement diet postpartum to be a well-balanced diet rather than relying on specific food to replenish the body and speed up recovery.
 This is even more important during the breastfeeding stage.
 Fruits and vegetables are great sources of vitamins, fibre, and other nutrients that work wonders in repairing body tissues and restoring blood to its normal levels.
 They also help in relieving constipation, which is a common issue among mothers after childbirth.

 Then: Do Not Add Any Salt In Meal

 It is believed that consuming salt during confinement will cause water retention and harm the baby who is still being breastfed.
 The older generations also believed that consuming salt during confinement will decrease mother’s milk supply.